 Replicating his instantaneous healing factor could still be useful, since you wouldn't always have access to the nanotechnology.

-And of course, the starship explosion.
-To elaborate, the remaining crew decide to explode the walkways leading to the section where Jason is, so he will be forever floating in the vacuum of space.
+And the starship explosion.
+The remaining crew decide to explode the walkways leading to the section where Jason is, so he will be forever floating in the vacuum of space.
 So they do.
 And it works...mostly.
-Jason is now apparently Made of Indestructium due to the nanobots...and can also move freely around space, because he literally comes right back about a minute later, punches a hole in the spaceship hull and causes Jenessa's Explosive Decompression.
+Jason is now apparently Made of Indestructium due to the nanobots...and can also move freely around space, because he comes right back about a minute later, punches a hole in the spaceship hull and causes Jenessa's Explosive Decompression.

 In Part I we see two counselors having sex in one of the cabins.
 Afterwards, we see the guy laying down, and an arrow is pushed through his neck from under the bed.
 OK, but then you realize, that means the killer was under the bed the entire time they were having sex!
 Eeeeeew.